gtutino/CCo/README.md

 [TODO]

 ## Requirements
-- x86_64 CPU and OS with System V AMD64 calling convention (I tested on a linux distro).
+- x86_64 architecture and OS with System V AMD64 calling convention (I tested on a linux distro).
 - C11-compatible compiler.
 - Make (optional, you can just put all *.c and *.s files into the compiler).